jh2633/password_test/README.md

   `docker run -p 4567:4567 <DOCKER:IMAGE_ID>`
 - The application should now be running on localhost:4567

-### Task Brief
-The two parts of the test to implement for this tests are below
-- Implement a back-end service that will receive the password and return either "weak", "ok" or "strong";
-- Implement a small front end application that calls the back-end service to measure the password and show the user the strength of their password as they are typing.

 ### To-Dos
 - Extract the 'criteria' from the password class into its own class